 - Audio: extract/insert artwork, concatenate, encode, loop, merge, generate waveforms.

 - Images: optimize, convert/resize/watermark.

-- AI: recognize objects, detect faces, transcribe speech.
+- AI: recognize objects, detect faces, recognize text, transcribe speech.

 - Documents: convert, thumbnail, take screenshots of a webpage.